 Buying wine with dinner is a pricey proposition.
 Restaurateurs routinely mark up bottles by about three times the wholesale price — sometimes more.
 Consider a BYOB-friendly restaurant instead or, if you can bear it, skip the wine altogether when dining out.

-A 2017 cost-comparison report by car cost site Edmunds found that the overall cost of leasing a compact SUV can be almost $10,000 more than the cost of buying a similar car used, and it is about $4,000 more than buying the same car new when you take equity into consideration.
+A 2019 cost-comparison report by car cost site Edmunds found that the overall cost of leasing a compact SUV can be over $5,000 more than the cost of buying a similar car used, and it is about $7,000 more than buying the same car new when you take equity into consideration.

 Drop the lease and invest the difference, and you can boost your overall financial scenario.

 Retail stores are notorious for offering a discount on an initial purchase if you sign up for the store card.
-Although that 10 percent or 20 percent discount might sound sweet when you’re standing at the checkout line, signing up is far from a good idea.
+Although that 10 or 20% discount might sound sweet when you’re standing at the checkout line, signing up is far from a good idea.

-The store isn’t offering the discount with sign-up just to be nice, said Daniel Zajac, certified financial planner and partner with Simone Zajac Wealth Management Group in Exton, Pa.
+The store isn’t offering the discount with sign-up just to be nice, said Daniel Zajac, certified financial planner with Simone Zajac Wealth Management Group in Exton, Pennsylvania.
 “They know that most of their customers will not pay off the card and they will make up the discount and more in interest payments,” he said.
-Instead, Zajak suggests shoppers bypass the discount and instead start to track expenses and debt.
+Instead, Zajak suggests shoppers bypass the discount and start to track expenses and debt.

 Are you wasting money on overdraft fees?
-America’s three largest banks — JPMorgan Chase, Bank of America, and Wells Fargo — raked in more than $6.4 billion in ATM and overdraft fees alone in 2016, according to CNN Money.
+America’s largest banks raked in more than $11.68 billion in overdraft fees alone in 2019, The New York Times reported.

 Stop lining the pockets of bank presidents and set up overdraft protection.
 Or, monitor your accounts to make sure funds for any outstanding checks are covered.